andrewliao11/Natural-Language-Object-Retrieval-tensorflow/README.md

 note that some of the codes are from [natural-language-object-retrieval](https://github.com/ronghanghu/natural-language-object-retrieval)

 ## What is natural language object retrieval?
-In real AI, you may refer something with its location, color, or other charateritic.
+In real AI, you may refer something with its location, color, or other characteristic.
 The AI robot should know where the corresponding object is.
 Here's the illustration:
 ![ill](https://github.com/andrewliao11/Natural-Language-Object-Retrieval_tf/blob/master/img/illustration.png?raw=true)
 The blue box represents the ground truth, while the yellow stands for positive recall, red for negative recall.